Roadmap

 Legal design often treats compliance as a fixed constraint to make more user-friendly.
 That misses a huge opportunity.
 Turning privacy into a business asset requires rethinking what the law permits, not just what it requires, and implementing that with UX design.
 And for that, you need both: expertise in privacy and design skills.

-I've also put these design principles into action with my CV.
+I've also put these UX design principles into action with my CV.
 Have a look at the document above!

 Frequently asked questions